danielgwilson/dialpad-sdk/WHY.md

 ## The Story

-Picture this: You're a developer, trying to integrate with Dialpad's API.
+State of the world: be you, a dev trying to integrate Dialpad's API.
 You check their docs, hoping to find a nice, modern TypeScript SDK.
 But alas!
 All you find is a Python SDK that looks like it was written during the Obama administration.

 ## Enter This Project

-Since Dialpad was too busy building AI features nobody asked for (just kidding, we love you Dialpad! 😘), we decided to take matters into our own hands and build the TypeScript SDK they never got around to making.
+Since Dialpad was too busy building AI features nobody asked for (just kidding, love you Dialpad please don't ban me 😘), we decided to take matters into our own hands and build the TypeScript SDK they never got around to making.

 ### Features That Dialpad Should Have Given Us Years Ago

-- 🎯 **Full TypeScript Support**: Because we live in 2024, not 2015
+- 🎯 **Full TypeScript Support**: Because we live in 2025, not 2015
 - 🧪 **Modern Testing**: With Vitest, because life's too short for Jest
 - 📚 **Actually Good Documentation**: With examples that don't make you want to cry
 - 🔒 **Type Safety**: Because `any` is not a personality trait